Welsh mythology: Branwen ferch Llŷr

 In the second branch Branwen, sister of Brân the Blessed, king of Britain, is given in marriage to Matholwch, king of Ireland.
 Branwen's half-brother Efnysien insults Matholwch by mutilating his horses, and in compensation Brân gives Matholwch new horses and treasure, including a magical cauldron that can restore the dead to life.
 Matholwch and Branwen have a son, Gwern, but Matholwch proceeds to mistreat Branwen, beating her and making her a drudge.
 Branwen trains a starling to take a message to Brân, who goes to war against Matholwch.
 His army crosses the Irish Sea in ships, but Brân is so huge that he wades across.
 The Irish offer to make peace, and build a house big enough to entertain Bran, but inside they hang a hundred bags, telling Efnysien they contain flour, when in fact they conceal armed warriors.
 Efnysien kills the warriors by squeezing the bags.
 Later, at the feast, Efnysien throws Gwern on the fire and fighting breaks out.
 Seeing that the Irish are using the cauldron to revive their dead, Efnysien hides among the corpses and destroys the cauldron, although the effort costs him his life.
-Only seven men, all Britons, survive the battle, including Pryderi, Manawyddan and Bran, who is mortally wounded by a poisoned spear.
+Only seven men, all Britons, survive the battle, including Pryderi, Manawydan and Bran, who is mortally wounded by a poisoned spear.
 Brân asks his companions to cut off his head and take it back to Britain.
 Branwen dies of grief on returning home.
 Five pregnant women survive to repopulate Ireland.